 First, you need to make sure a ladder is the best equipment for what you need to do.
 Would scaffolding or a mechanical lift be better?

 Many times, the ladder is the only physical support you have while you are working.
 If it fails, you can fall.
 That's why it is so important to find the right ladder when you do need to use one.
-The three main types of ladders—step ladders, straight ladders, and extension ladders—are used in different situations for different tasks.
+The three main types of portable ladders are step ladders, straight ladders, and extension ladders.
+Each ladder type is used in different situations for different tasks.

 Before you start using a ladder, ask yourself two questions.